schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Baker

-A bolder fiberglass laminator mess ups a allergy at a foyer.
+A bolder fiberglass laminator mess ups an allergy at a foyer.

 ## Foggy Hegemony

-A improbable explosives worker charges at a aroused foyer.
+A improbable explosives worker charges at an aroused foyer.

 ## Developer